-"SPGCBRP."
-For more information on the Index, please see "Selected Purchase Considerations - Return automatically called for a cash payment per note as described below.
+"SPGCBRP".
+For more information on the Index, please see "Selected Purchase Considerations - Return automatically called for a cash payment per note that will vary depending on the applicable Review Date and call premium.

 Linked to the S&P GSCITM Brent Crude Oil Index Excess Return" in this term sheet.